ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 * Reduces implementation costs
 * Foster growth of commercial developments

-### 3. Idenfity Stateholder requirements
+### 3. Identify Stakeholder requirements
 This was accomplished through a use case elicitation process, which is summared in the [Use Cases](UseCases.md).
 Ten broad use cases were identified.

 ### 4. Define Technology areas
-The technology areas were extracted from the [Use Cases](UseCases.mb) and then defined through a series of [virtual brainstorming meetings](https://github.com/ros-industrial-consortium/roadmapping/tree/master/Meetings).
+The technology areas were extracted from the [Use Cases](https://github.com/ros-industrial-consortium/roadmapping/blob/master/UseCases.md) and then defined through a series of [virtual brainstorming meetings](https://github.com/ros-industrial-consortium/roadmapping/tree/master/Meetings).
 The result is summarized in the mind map below.

 ![ROS-Industrial Technology Area Summary](pics/TechnologyAreaSummary_small.jpg)